timotejroiko/tiny-discord/README.md

 ## Benchmarks

-Events per second each library can process.
+How many events per second can each library process in a single shard.

 |test/lib|discord.js|eris|detritus|tiny-discord|
 |-|-|-|-|-|